-PLEASE NOTE: The Chair and/or Co-Chairs must also complete and sign page 2.

-- 6. All test results including failure in any one of the required examinations, should be reported.
+- PLEASE NOTE: The Chair and/or Co-Chairs must also complete and sign page 2.
+6. All test results including failure in any one of the required examinations, should be - reported.
 Failure in the comprehensive examinations is considered final unless the student petitions for a re-examination, the supervisory committee and the head of the academic unit recommend, and the Vice Provost for the Graduate College approves the re-examination. - Candidacy.
 Upon successful completion of Comprehensive Exams and Dissertation Prospectus, the Vice Provost for the Graduate College will send you a letter (viewable in your My ASU) showing you have advanced to candidacy.

-Part I: Student Information - to be completed by the Stylent NAME OF STUDENT (Last name, first name, middle initial) 10 DIGIT ASU AFFILIATE ID# DOCTOR OF PHILOSOPHY Huma. al Dimensions of Scien and Technology by Comp ttee Chair DATE ORAL COMPREHENSIVE EXAMINATION TAKEN ATE WRITTEN COMPREHENSIVE EXAMINATION TAK EN Part III: Examination Results · PLEASE TYPE NAMES OF COMMITTEE GNATURES SED (√) FAILED (✓) CHAIR MEMBER Part IV: Final Results - to be tar pleted by the H lead of the Academic Unit • 1 PASSED FAILED SINATURE, HEAD OF A ADEMIC UNIT DATE Part V: Appro al of the tation Prospectus 1 TITLE OF THE DISSERTA DATE: (MM/DD/YY) PLEASE TYPE NAMES OF COMMITTEE SIGNATURES PASSED (√) FAILED (✓) CHAIR MEMBER GRADUATE DISSERTATION SUPERVISORY COMMITTEE.
-If listed on the approved Plan of Study, the student should submit a Gradua
+Part I: Student Information - NAME OF STUDENT (Last name, first name, middle) tile Gto tolle 10 DIGIT ASU AFFILIATE ID# !
+PHILOSOPHY Huma.
+Al Di mensions of Scier and Technology Part II: Examination Dates (MM/DD/YY) - to be by Comp ttee C hair ATE ORAL COMPREHENSIVE EXAMINATION T ATE WRITTEN COMPREHEN SIVE EXAMINATION TAKEN Part III: Examination Result s / PLEASE TYPE NAMES OF COMMIT TEE GNATURES SED (Ý) FAILED (√) CHAIR MEMBER Part IV: Final Results - to be e completed by the He ead of the Academic Unit PART IV: Final Results - to be OF A ADEMIC UNIT DATE Part V: Appro al of the tation Prospectus TITLE OF THE DISSERTA DATE: (MM/DD/YY) PLEASE TYPE NAME ES OF COMMITTEE SIGN ATURES PASSED FAILED CHAIR MEMBER П